Esri/i3s-spec/README.md

 ## Where can I use...?

 This table below shows the various 3d layer types that are currently supported by the <a href="http://server.arcgis.com/en/server/latest/publish-services/windows/scene-services.htm#">ArcGIS platform. </a>
-The ArcGIS software products listed below support publishing as well as consuming Scene Layers .
-The versions indicated below show the current software version of each product that support scene layers.
+The ArcGIS software products listed below support publishing as well as consuming Scene Layers.
+The rows below in Table.
+1 indicate the current version of each software product that support scene layers.

    ![App](./software_stack.png "Table showing the various ArcGIS software products that support Scene Layers")
 Table.1 Shows scene layer support in various ArcGIS Software products (rows indicate software product and version)